 As your trailer hitch failure attorneys, Craig, Kelley & Faultless would investigate to determine how the accident that injured you occurred and which parties were at fault.
 We would move promptly to secure records and then obtain and analyze driver logs, maintenance records, personnel records, vendor contracts and other pertinent documents to determine who may have had a role in a hitch failure that caused your accident.

-Can I Recover Damages from A Hitch Failure Truck Accident?
+Can I Recover Damages from A Hitch Failure Truck Collision?

 In a typical truck accident claim, we would seek compensation for our client for: